fergusq/pscript/README.md

 ## Building

-Should work with ghc.
-The parser must be generated using Happy.
-The program has following dependencies:
+To build the compiler, you need the Happy parser generator and Cabal installed.
+The program itself has following dependencies:

 * base
 * containers
 * directory
 * mtl
 * split

+	happy src/Parser.y
+	cabal build

 ## Features / TODO